tetreum/calendar-indicator/readme.md

 This indicator shows the most immediate event of your Google Calendar in your Ubuntu top bar.

+*Warning*: I hardly code in Python, so refactors are welcome.

 ## Setup

 1. Download this repository [clicking here](https://github.com/tetreum/calendar-indicator/archive/master.zip).